Lost-Crow23/Jenkins_CI_CD/Creating_Jenkins_Pipeline.md

 Creating the merge(test) Job

 FYI - This has not been created due to not being able to use the `dev` branch to sync it to my main.
 But it has been successfully done in my previous readme.md file as the pipeline was clear and working.
 You may want to try and have a look at this `link` if you do progress onto this stage.
+This is used to edit our `app` folder thus merging it with the `main` thus deploying it after through our ` AWS app Instance`.

 Creating to deploy our Sparta App